Boiler Service Cost

 The majority of homeowners have gas boilers, particularly in urban areas.

 A gas boiler service will ensure the boiler is working safely and efficiently.
-It will also check there are no leaks of carbon monoxide into your home and may highlight any small issues that can be addressed early, potentially saving you money in the long run.
+It will also check that there are no leaks of carbon monoxide into your home and may highlight any small issues that can be addressed early, potentially saving you money in the long run.

 close up of a white gas boiler